learn-co-students/yield-and-blocks-ruby-cert-000/README.md

 end
 ```

-Here, we use the `[]`, bracket, method to grab the value of each successive index element as we proceed through our `while` loop, and `yield` it to a block.
+Here, we use the bracket (`[]`) method to grab the value of each successive index element as we proceed through our `while` loop, `yield`ing each to a block.
 Now we're ready to call our method:

 #### Step 4: Calling our method

-Let's call our method with an argument of the following array:
+Let's invoke our method, passing in the following array as an argument:

 ```ruby
 ["Tim", "Tom", "Jim"]